4 Key Points for Treating Eczema Naturally

-Our skin consists of 3 layers of epithelial cells - the epidermis (the one we see), the dermis and the subcutaneous layer.
-In those suffering from eczema the layer of skin involved in locking in the oils and sweat becomes Somewhat defective.
-Because of this the skin begins to dry out making it itchy.
+Our skin consists of 3 layers of epithelial cells - the dermis (the one we see), epidermis and the subcutaneous.
+In those suffering from eczema the layer area of skin involved in locking in the oils and sweat becomes Somewhat defective.
+Because of this the skin (dermis) begins to dry out making it itchy.
 As we itch the skin bacteria goes into overload and the skin reacts by causing inflammation and redness to fight against the bacteria.

 For those suffering from eczema it can be a vicious cycle.
 Commonly steroid creams are used topically to reduce the immune reaction and decrease inflammation - however this is only a suppression of the symptoms - it doesn't find the root cause.